YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Male hair transplant patient pausing before lifting a heavy suitcase during early recovery

 I take the first 10 to 14 days seriously because the grafts, scabs, donor area, swelling, and skin are still settling.
 Heavy lifting is not only about muscle effort.
-It can involve straining, head pressure, sweat, bending, accidental impact, and the temptation to keep checking the grafts with your fingers.
+It can involve straining, holding the breath, head pressure, sweat, bending, accidental impact, and the temptation to keep checking the grafts with your fingers.

 First, sit down and look at the recipient area in good light.
 Do not rub the scalp, press the grafts, or scratch away a scab to see whether everything is still there.
 That kind of checking can create more trauma than the lift itself.